Friday, January 22, 2021

 Does The Roman Catholic Church Teach That We Are Saved By Grace Alone?

 "If anyone says that man can be justified before God by his own works, whether done by his own natural powers or through the teaching of the law, without divine grace through Jesus Christ, let him be anathema."
-(Council of Trent, canon 1)
+(Council of Trent, Canon 1)

 We have failed to meet the standard of moral perfection that God requires and so have incurred for ourselves condemnation (Psalm 14:2-3; Isaiah 64:6; Romans 3:9-23; Galatians 3:10).
-If He kept a record of our sins, we could not stand and say that we are righteous (Psalm 130:3).
+If He kept a record of our sins, then we could not stand and say that we are righteous (Psalm 130:3).
 No one could be saved if God chose not to be merciful toward us.
 We do not look to ourselves for righteousness.
 We look to Christ alone and the righteousness that He gives to us (Luke 18:9-14; Philippians 3:3-9).

 The point of contention with Roman Catholicism is not whether our lives as Christians should be characterized by obedience to God.
-It does not at all center around whether we perform good works.
+It does not center around whether we perform good works.
 They are a display of His grace in our lives.
 However, good works are not to be viewed as meritorious in the sight of God.
-Our grounds for justification before Him is the shed blood of Jesus Christ alone (Romans 5:19).
+Our grounds for justification before Him is the shed blood of Jesus Christ (Romans 5:19).
+Good works are not to be added to faith as a condition for salvation.

 If justification is "not of ourselves" and "not as a result of works" (Ephesians 2:8-9), then that means faith alone is the instrumental cause of justification before God.
 It is not obtained by both grace and works because it cannot be done that way.
 There are no good deeds that can save us from eternal condemnation, including those done in a state of grace.
 The Roman Catholic Church views grace as being necessary for salvation, but not sufficient.